JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-04/sort-function-with-python/index.md

 nums = [3, 30, 34, 5, 9]

 def compare(a, b):
-    # If "ab" > "ba", a should come first → return negative
+    # If "ab" > "ba", a should come first so it returns negative
     if str(a) + str(b) > str(b) + str(a):
         return -1
     elif str(a) + str(b) < str(b) + str(a):